startwind/forrest/docs/commands/enrichment/functions.md

 Functions are an easy way to enrich commands with dynamic data.

-> **_NOTE:_**  If you are missing a function for your prompts feel free to create an issue and we will try to implement it.
+> **_NOTE:_**  If you are missing a function for your prompts feel free to create an issue, and we will try to implement it.

 ## `date()`